-McLaren Engineering Group provided structural engineering services for Texas Live!, the dining, entertainment and hospitality district developed by Major League Baseball team – the Texas Rangers, The Cordish Companies and the City of Arlington.
+McLaren Engineering Group provided structural engineering services the massive entertainment venue, Texas Live!.
+The premier dining, entertainment and hospitality district was developed by Major League Baseball team – the Texas Rangers, The Cordish Companies and the City of Arlington.
 From schematic design to construction administration, the McLaren team worked to complete Texas’ new 200,000-square-foot restaurant and music venue.

 The redevelopment transformed a surface parking lot between the Dallas Cowboys and Texas Rangers stadiums – adjacent to the Rangers’ new Globe Life Field – into a world-class entertainment destination.
 The combined entertainment venue and hotel is the first of its kind in the country, providing guests an unprecedented upscale experience that blends sports and entertainment with first-class hospitality and amenities.

 The two-level Live! entertainment venue is a 150,000-square-foot complex that includes two flexible performance venues and eight restaurants.
 The outdoor performance pavilion, Arlington Backyard, accommodates up to 4,000 people and is set to host a variety of festivals cultural activities and concerts.
 The indoor Live!
 Arena, dubbed the “living room” of Texas Live!, is the central gathering place comprised of over 35,000 square feet of dining, sports and entertainment options.
 The space seats 1,200 people and is flexible for performances, with a restaurant venue, a two-level open atrium, a tiered mezzanine, a 65-by-20-foot HD video screen and a 60-foot tall glass curtain wall that provides views of AT&T Stadium.